queued/HTML-Helper/README.md

 // The below line will print the default doctype, which is HTML5: <!DOCTYPE html>
 echo HTML::Doctype();

-// See all the available doctypes for input below this code section.
+// See all the available doctypes below this code section.
 ```

 >#### _Availabe Doctypes_